basheerkp/Dip-assignment/README.md

 # Dip-assignment
-Digital images processing assignment using jl
+Digital images processing assignment using Python
 #
 Used PIL library for processing images